lucasvmiguel/real-test/README.md

   "variables":{
     "timeout": "5000"
   },
-    "originPath": "./tests/",        "path where the app will read the tests" "destPath": "./tests_written/",  "path where the app will compile the tests" "format": "utf8"
+    "path": "./tests/"        "path where the app will read the tests" }
-  }
 ```